paul-reiners/smartcab/doc/report.md

 *Justify why you picked these set of states, and how they model the agent and its environment.*

-I first picked the following states:
+I picked the following states:

 * left
 * right
 * oncoming
 * light
+* next_waypoint

-These four states seemed like a good start as they give enough information that the smart cab can go through intersections without breaking any traffic laws.
+The first four states seemed like a good start as they give enough information that the smart cab can go through intersections without breaking any traffic laws.
+Of course, the cab must know whether it has a green or red light.
+If the light is green, the cab can freely go straight through the intersection or make a right turn.
+However, if it wants to make a left turn on green, it needs to know the state of any on-coming cars.
+If the light is red, the cab can make a right turn, if it will not interfere with cars on the left, on the right, and on-coming cars.
+Thus, we need each of these four states for the cab to learn to obey all traffic laws.

+Adding the next_waypoint state allows the smart cab to make progress towards the destination.

 ## Implement Q-Learning

 Using
 the Udacity Reinforcement Learning lectures as a reference, I implemented Q-learning.
-At this point, I also added one more item to the agent's state:

-* next_waypoint

-Adding this state allows the smart cab to make progress towards the goal.
 My agent seemed a bit more purposeful at this point.
 It did reach the goal several times (with `enforce_deadline` still set to `False`) as I watched it.

 At this point, I decided to start recording the exact results.
 I now had the following settings: